Wild Garlic Recipes

-Wild garlic can be frozen very successfully.
+Here are some tasty ways to use wild garlic leaves which can be found in local woodlands in the spring.
+Wild garlic can alco be frozen very successfully.
 Wash and dry then place in freezer bags and put in freezer for put to 3 months.

 Wild Garlic & Cheese Scones